raspberrypilearning/comic-character/en/step_2.md

 title: What does the Document Object Model do exactly?
 ---

 The Document Object Model (DOM) is a programming interface for web documents.
-It serves as a bridge between web documents and programming languages (such as JavaScript).This provides a way to interact with and manipulate the content and structure of a web page dynamically.
+It serves as a bridge between web documents and programming languages (such as JavaScript).This provides a way to interact with and manipulate the content and structure of a webpage dynamically.

 The DOM allows developers to interact using the following methods:

 + Dynamic Interaction:
-It allows dynamic interaction with the web page.
+It allows dynamic interaction with the webpage.
 Using languages e.g. JavaScript, developers can access, modify, or manipulate the content and structure of the page.

 + Event Handling:
 The DOM enables the handling of user actions or events, such as clicks or keyboard inputs.
 Developers can link event listeners to specific elements and run custom code in response to these events.